gnu-user/qa-project/README.md

 =========================

 Contains the quality assurance project which involves a front-end and back-end for a movie ticket service.
-The test cases, test framework are design documents are an important part of the quality assurance project.
+The test cases, test framework, and design documents are an important part of the quality assurance project.